Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ1: Cross-Version Applicability

 \textbf{Exploits reveal five types of version omissions in data sources.} To evaluate the specific types of inaccuracies in vulnerability databases that can be uncovered by exploit execution, we focused our analysis on Snyk, which demonstrated the best performance among the evaluated databases.
 Even in the best-performing source, we find 1,104 affected versions confirmed through exploit reproduction are still overlooked, demonstrating that exploits can reveal affected versions missing from these sources.
 We categorized the identified omissions into five distinct types.

 \begin{enumerate}[leftmargin=*]

-\item \textbf{Library Misreported} (350 Versions, 10 Vulnerabilities): This category represents cases where the database incorrectly identifies the vulnerable library and reports a semantically similar library, such as the parent or sibling module of the vulnerable library.
-For example, exploits confirmed that CVE-2023-39010 affects \textit{org.boofcv:boofcv-core}, yet it is reported as \textit{org.boofcv:ip}.
-Similar mismatches are observed in JLine (reporting \textit{jline-parent} instead of \textit{jline-groovy}), Jackson (reporting \textit{toml} instead of \textit{text} format).
-It is important to note that updating the version of misreported libraries would not mitigate the vulnerability.
+\item \textbf{Library Misreported} (350 Versions, 10 Vulnerabilities): This category represents cases where the database incorrectly identifies the vulnerable library and reports another library, such as the parent or sibling module of the vulnerable library.
+For example, CVE-2023-39010 affects \textit{org.boofcv:boofcv-core}, yet it is reported as \textit{org.boofcv:ip}.
+Similar mismatches are observed in JLine (reporting \textit{jline-parent} instead of \textit{jline-groovy}) and Jackson (reporting \textit{toml} instead of \textit{text} format).

 \item \textbf{Branch Overlooked} (411 Versions, 30 Vulnerabilities): This category represents omissions of branches affected by the vulnerability that are not covered by the data sources.
 For example, in CVE-2020-24616, Snyk only included versions before \textit{2.9.10.6} of \textit{jackson-databind}, whereas the exploit is successfully reproduced on several versions in the \textit{2.10} and \textit{2.11} branches.
-According to the corresponding fix commit~\cite{Fix}, the patch is applied starting from \textit{2.10.5.1} and \textit{2.11.3}, meaning that all vulnerable versions in these branches are omitted.
+However, our source-code analysis shows that the vulnerable logic persists in the 2.10 and 2.11 branches until it is fixed in versions \textit{2.10.5.1} and \textit{2.11.3}, respectively.
+Therefore, versions preceding these fixes in both branches are affected but omitted by Snyk.

 \item \textbf{Incorrect Introduce Range} (144 Versions, 5 Vulnerabilities): This category refers to affected versions earlier than the disclosed version that are omitted due to incorrect annotation of the introduced version range.
 For example, in CVE-2019-10086, Snyk identifies the range as \textit{commons-beanutils:[1.9.2,1.9.4)}, yet exploits successfully reproduce the vulnerability in versions as early as \textit{[1.0,1.9.1]}.
 Similarly, for CVE-2022-23082, \textit{curekit:1.0.0} is omitted despite being vulnerable.
-These omissions are particularly harmful for projects relying on these versions.
-Exploit execution mitigates this risk by empirically verifying the presence of the vulnerability.

 \item \textbf{Incorrect Fix Range} (19 Versions, 7 Vulnerabilities): Similarly to \textit{Incorrect Introduce Range}, this category refers to affected versions higher than the disclosed version that are omitted because of incorrect annotation of the fixed version range.
 For example, in CVE-2021-43795, Snyk excludes \textit{armeria:[1.12.0,1.13.3]} from the affected versions, whereas the exploit can be reproduced.